thorn117/paperwave-range-slider/README.md

 ## \<paper-range-slider\>

-\<paper-range-slider\> allows users to select a sub-range by moving the slider knots.
+\<paper-range-slider\> allows users to select a sub-range by moving the slider knobs.
 It builds up on the official paper-slider component and provides all its the styling properties.
 The interactive nature of the slider makes it a great choice for picking price ranges.

 ## Usage